 - Channel partners are companies, not people.
-Ordinarily when we talk about management, where there is some level of control over employees or consultants or contractors, we are exerting some level of control over people.
-But when we talk about managing a channel, the level of control is much lower: first of all because it’s an indirect sales force and, second, as I’ve already noted, we’re managing companies, not people.
-Of course those companies are made up of people —sales people, technical people, marketing people—but in the end we’re trying to manage an entity rather than individuals.
+Ordinarily when we talk about management, where there is some level of control over employees, consultants, or contractors, we are exerting some level of control over people.
+But when we talk about managing a channel, the level of control is much lower: first of all, because it’s an indirect sales force and, second, as I’ve already noted, we’re managing companies, not people.
+Of course, those companies are made up of people — salespeople, technical people, marketing people—but in the end we’re trying to manage an entity rather than individuals.
 That’s an important difference that creates a huge amount of complexity.

 - Channel partners have their own priorities.
 The challenge here is that those priorities do not necessarily align with the priorities of a vendor.
 If a vendor is trying to promote a specific product or trying to penetrate a specific market—say, verticals like manufacturing or healthcare or whatever–it may or may not be in the interest of the partner to carry out those activities.
 So it’s crucial for the organization to understand what the priorities of those partners are instead of randomly pushing programs and deploying resources.